How to Calculate FCFE from Net Income

 - t – Tax rate

-Remember that the main difference between the FCFF and FCFE is the impact of interest expenses and their tax shields.
+Notice that FCFE and FCFF share very similar terms such as depreciation, capital expenditures, and changes in working capital.
+The main difference between the FCFF and FCFE is the impact of interest expenses and their tax shields.
 Therefore, the FCFE can be calculated using the FCFF formula:

 FCFE = FCFF + Net Borrowing – Interest Expense (1 – t)